Shopify/polaris-viz/src/components/BarChart/BarChart.md

 | -------------------------------------------------------------------- |
 | `({label, value}: {label: string; value: number}): React.ReactNode;` |

 This accepts a function that is called to render the tooltip content.
 By default it calls `formatXAxisLabel` and `formatYAxisLabel` to format the the tooltip values and passes them to `<BarChartTooltipContent />`.
+For more information about tooltip content, read the [tooltip content documentation](/src/components/TooltipContent/TooltipContent.md).

 #### highlightColor